docker/docs/docker-for-mac/index.md

 ### Kubernetes

-In Docker for Mac [17.12 Edge (mac45)](/docker-for-mac/edge-relese-notes/#docker-community-edition-17120-ce-mac45-2018-01-05) and higher, and [18.06 Stable (mac70)](/docker-for-mac/release-notes/#docker-community-edition-18060-ce-mac70-2018-07-25) and higher, a standalone Kubernetes server is included that runs on your Mac, so that you can test deploying your Docker workloads on Kubernetes.
+In Docker Desktop for Mac [17.12 Edge (mac45)](/docker-for-mac/edge-relese-notes/#docker-community-edition-17120-ce-mac45-2018-01-05) and higher, and [18.06 Stable (mac70)](/docker-for-mac/release-notes/#docker-community-edition-18060-ce-mac70-2018-07-25) and higher, a standalone Kubernetes server that runs on your Mac is included, so that you can test deploying your Docker workloads on Kubernetes.

 The Kubernetes client command, `kubectl`, is included and configured to connect to the local Kubernetes server.
 If you have `kubectl` already installed and